This article was originally published in ROAR Magazine and is reprinted here under a Creative Commons license. Click here to read the original.

 Though the monkeys might surprise us, it was common for Egyptian police to train animals, both monkeys and dogs, for capture.
 Batons and staffs were standard, though depending on when and where they were stationed, police might be armed with spears.

 What of the youth apprehended by the monkey?
 What would have happened to him?
-He might have been punished with one hundred blows, or one hundred blows plus five open wounds.
+He might have been punished with 100 blows, or 100 blows plus five open wounds.
 In addition, he might have been ordered to pay a penalty in value of two or even 10 times what he stole.
-He might have had his ears or nose lopped off, and been sentenced to hard labor as part of a work-gang, in mines owned by the state or on one of the pharaoh’s extravagant building projects.
+He might have had his ears or nose lopped off and been sentenced to hard labor as part of a work-gang, in mines owned by the state or on one of the pharaoh’s extravagant building projects.
 Or, if the state had no use for him, he might be killed, impaled on a wooden spike.

 Something so small as pilfering apples could brand one an enemy of the state — an agent of isfet, “chaos,” the opposite of maat.
 Whatever the punishment, the state deemed it necessary for the preservation of maat, disregarding the conditions that would have caused someone to steal in the first place.